harrycresswell/harry/content/page/now.md

 ### Projects

+- Working with [Kitt Offices](https://www.kittoffices.com/) to prototype their new product
-- A new website for [BuxtonThreeTwo](https://www.buxtonthreetwo.com/)
+- Just launched a new website for [BuxtonThreeTwo](https://www.buxtonthreetwo.com/)
-- A new article on how to Roll your own [typeform](https://www.typeform.com/)
+- Working on new article on how to build your own [Typeform](https://www.typeform.com/) with Hugo
 - [Local London](https://locallondon.life/interview) is now sharing stories from London food and drink founders
-- [A style guide generator with Eleventy](https://github.com/harrycresswell/design-tokens-eleventy), which takes a set of [design tokens](https://css-tricks.com/what-are-design-tokens/) stored as yaml data and turns them into Sass variables to use in your styles, and JSON to use in your templates.
+- I built [a style guide generator with Eleventy](https://github.com/harrycresswell/design-tokens-eleventy), which takes a set of [design tokens](https://css-tricks.com/what-are-design-tokens/) stored as yaml data and turns them into Sass variables to use in your styles, and JSON to use in your templates.
 The idea is inspired by [Andy Bell’s Hylia Starter Kit](https://hylia.website/styleguide/)

 ### Learning